gtache/scalajs-gradle/README.md

 Examples : -"gradlew runJS -Pfile=test -Pclassname=Test" will only compile test.scala and will run Test().main() (With the given files, it should print the square of 10)

--"gradlew runJS -Pclassname=Test2 -Pmethname=printSomething("blabla")" will compile all the scala files in src/main/scala and will run Test2().printSomething(\"blabla\"), which should print "blabla" with the given files.
+-"gradlew runJS -Pclassname=Test2 -Pmethname=printSomething(\"blabla\")" will compile all the scala files in src/main/scala and will run Test2().printSomething("blabla"), which should print "blabla" with the given files.